redislabs-training/ru203/README.md

 To create the indexes, first start the Redis CLI:

 ```
-docker exec -it redis-search-2 redis-cli
+docker exec -it redis-search redis-cli
 ```

 Then paste in the index creation commands (see the next section for details).